antonkulaga/yspecies/README.md

 sudo apt install g++
 ```

+2) Failures to download the files: if one or more files were not downloaded, re-run dvc pull again!

-2) Windows and MAC-specific errors.
+3) Windows and MAC-specific errors.

 Even though yspecies seems to work on MAC and windows, we used Linux as our main operating system and did not test it thoroughly on Windows and Mac, so feel free to report any issues with them.